mvysny/vaadin-on-kotlin/docs/creating_ui-v10.md

 > *Info*: The `FormLayout` is a powerful responsive layout which can change the number of columns depending on its width.
 Please find out more at the [vaadin-form-layout](https://vaadin.com/components/vaadin-form-layout) documentation page.

+## Layouts

+When Vaadin 8 was introduced, CSS positioning rules were not powerful enough and hence Vaadin 8 had to introduce layout components which used JavaScript to position their children.
+However, the situation changed with the introduction of CSS flexbox and CSS grid positioning standards which are now powerful enough to cater for all layouting needs.
+Therefore, Vaadin 10 no longer introduces customized layout components - it leaves the entire layout process to the browser and the CSS.

+In order to position the components, it's encouraged to nest the components inside the `FlexLayout` layout (which translates to `<div style="display: flex">`) and position the components using the CSS flexbox.
+You can read more about flexbox at [A Complete Guide To Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).

+You can then control the flexbox algorithm from your server-side Kotlin code, via the following properties:

+* `flexLayout.alignContent`
+* `flexLayout.flexWrap`
+* `flexLayout.justifyContent`
+* There is currently no support for `flex-direction` so just call `flexLayout.elemment.style.put("flexDirection", "row-reverse")`
+* `child.flexGrow` or `child.isExpand`
+* `child.flexShrink`
+* `child.flexBasis`
+* `child.alignSelf`

+### VerticalLayout and HorizontalLayout

+Coming from Vaadin 8 or Android, it may be easier for you to use familiar language to define the layouts.
+You can then use `VerticalLayout` and `HorizontalLayout` classes.
+They still use flexbox underneath, but they translate flexbox properties to a more familiar terminology.

+You can learn more in the [VerticalLayout and HorizontalLayout blogpost](http://mavi.logdown.com/posts/6855605).

+## Fields

 TODO

 ## Referencing Components